ystv/website2020/README.md

 4. creator-studio
 5. public-site

-Once all configured following their own setup guides you should be setup!
+Once all configured following their own setup guides, setup should be complete!